Income inequality metrics: Hoover index

 The Hoover index is the simplest of all inequality measures to calculate: It is the proportion of all income which would have to be redistributed to achieve a state of perfect equality.

 In a perfectly equal world, no resources would need to be redistributed to achieve equal distribution: a Hoover index of 0.
 In a world in which all income was received by just one family, almost 100% of that income would need to be redistributed (i.e., taken and given to other families) in order to achieve equality.
 The Hoover index then ranges between 0 and 1 (0% and 100%), where 0 indicates perfect equality and 1 (100%) indicates maximum inequality.

 Galt score

 The Galt score is a simple ratio of a company's CEO pay to the pay of that company's median worker.
 A company which pays its CEO many times more than its median employee will have a high Galt score.

 It is named for the fictional character John Galt in Ayn Rand's novel Atlas Shrugged (1957).

 The score is calculated using the total compensation of the CEO, including salary, bonuses, the value of stock awards and employee stock options, as well as non-equity incentive plan compensation, and nonqualified deferred compensation.

 Coefficient of variation

-The coefficient of variation is the square root of the variance of the incomes divided by the mean income.
+Coefficient of variation (CV) used as a measure of income inequality is conducted by dividing the standard deviation of the income (square root of the variance of the incomes) by the mean of income.
+Coefficient of variation will be therefore lower in countries with smaller standard deviations implying more equal income distribution.

 It has the advantages of being mathematically tractable and its square is subgroup decomposable, but it is not bounded from above.
+This simple form of measurement is not being commonly used mostly for its two considerable limitations.
+The first one could be attributed to CV not having and upper limit, unlike the Gini coefficient, therefore causing difficulties with interpretation and comparison.
+Secondly, as the mean and standard deviation may be heavily affected by anomalous borderline values, the coefficient would not be an appropriate choice of income inequality measure for a case of abnormal data distribution.

+Compared to the Gini coefficient in practice, CV puts higher weight on the right tail of the scale, making it sensitive to the rich.
+Coefficient of variation may be a suitable choice of measure if the goal of a study is to analyze the wealth concentration at the top of the distribution.

+Variance of the Natural Logarithm of Income

+The variance of log Income is described as variance applied to the distribution of log incomes.
+This scale invariant measure of relative inequality is sensitive to the left tail, making it ideal to use when studying the levels of poverty of the lower income half (the poor).